The Ultimate Travel Guide to Barcelona

 Barcelona is famous for its wonderful gastronomy, so make sure to make every taste a special one!
 Keep reading for our ultimate foodie travel guide to Barcelona.

-Cava, the sparkling wine of Spain, was born in Catalonia, not far from Barcelona itself.
+• Sip on a glass of cava: Cava, the sparkling wine of Spain, was born in Catalonia, not far from Barcelona itself.
 And locals drink it all the time!
-What’s great about cava is that most bars, restaurants, and bodegas will sell it by the glass, and cheap too!
+What’s great about cava is that most bars, restaurants, and bodegas will sell it by the glass, and cheap too.

 What to Eat in Barcelona

-Not an easy question!
-There are dozens of incredible pastries, tapas, and traditional Catalan dishes to try when in Barcelona.
-Here are the musts!
+Not an easy question as there are dozens of incredible pastries, tapas, and traditional Catalan dishes to try when in Barcelona.
+Here are the musts.

-Sure, you’ve heard of paella, but what about its noodle cousin, fideua?
+• Fideua: Sure, you’ve heard of paella, but what about its noodle cousin, fideua?
 Small, vermicelli-type noodles replace the rice, and the dish is usually served with a healthy dollop of alioli.
 There are plenty of wonderful paella and fideua restaurants around town.
-However, there’s none quite like Mama Carmen’s on our Tastes, Tapas and Traditions of Barcelona food tour!

 Wondering what to eat in Barcelona?
 Try Amazing fideua, the cousin of paella in Barcelona, on our Tastes, Tapas and Traditions of Barcelona food tour!
 It's a must to find out all of the great foods to try while here!
 This is a top tip for travel guide to Barcelona!